rOY369/Docs/work/IoT/roadmap discussion.md

 	- CICD (Owner = Priyam)
 - Modular Design
 	- This will be backed by a software development process to be followed by the team which will guide us produce a high quality modular software.
-	- This process will involve the steps and guidelines related to designof software components, testing style and other
+	- This process will involve the steps and guidelines related to designing of software components, testing style and other themes which will play an important role in ensuring high quality software.
+	- Team will spend 1.5 months to come up with this proces